pdxmph/imgup-cli/README.md

 Should be ready to go at that point.
 See "Usage" below.

-## GoToSocial / Fediverse Setup
+## GoToSocial Setup

-1. Create an OAuth application on your GoToSocial instance at `/settings/applications/new`
+1. Go to your GoToSocial instance
-2. Install the gem
+2. Settings → Applications → New Application
 3. Run `imgup setup gotosocial`
-4. Provide your instance URL, Client ID, and Client Secret
+4. Provide your instance URL and credentials
-5. Authenticate in your browser

 Should be ready to go at that point.
 See "Usage" below.